-A prolific, visual, and collaborative storyteller - has directed six feature films for ESX Entertainment* since June, 2014 ("The Dog Lover", "American Wrestler", "Running Wild”, "Pray for Rain”, “Dirt” & “Ride”).
-He graduated at the top of his class with a B.F.A in film production from Art Center College of Design.
-His thesis film was a 35mm short film about street racing called "The Last Race", based on his experiences as a street-racer.
+After High School, Alex went on to attend the Art Center College of Design, where he graduated at the top of his class with a B.F.A in film production.
+His thesis film was a 35mm short film about street-racing called "The Last Race", based on his experiences as a street-racer.

 He made his feature debut with a self-financed romantic comedy: "Alpha Males Experiment" (aka "Knuckle Draggers").
 It won multiple awards on the festival circuit and placed in Best of Fest’s top 10 Comedies of the year.
 Having proven his filmmaking skills with “Alpha Males”, Alex landed his first directing job: ”Born To Race", a teen action film that he co-wrote.
 This kicked off a long standing relationship with production company ESX Entertainment.
 That same year, Alex’s Western script “The Girl With No Name” won the Grand Prize at the Slamdance Film Festival Screenwriting Competition and was subsequently optioned by Co-Op Entertainment.